Summary: Baldwin continued to grow and think keeping into the 1980s.

 Two chapters are about things that I am basically ignorant about.
 The moment of black music from R&B to crossover and the Atlanta Child Murders.
 I am aware of some of the music of the era, but the politics and business of music is outside of my realm.
 But I was completely ignorant of the Atlanta Child Murders of ’78-’81.
 There were about 30 murders of mostly 9 to 15 year old African American boys.
 There were a couple of girls and a couple outside of the age range.
 Baldwin was asked to initially write an article about the murders and eventually wrote a book about them.
 I won’t detail the whole discussion, but what is important to the book was how the writing informs us today about Baldwin.
 The way that Baldwin interacts with the police and criminal justice system in the Atlanta Child Murders is connected to how Black Lives Matters has used Baldwin as an inspiration and influence.

 Overall James and the Baldwin is a helpful, and relatively brief book about as aspect of Baldwin that I have not yet explored.
-All of my Baldwin reading has been from his earlier week.
+All of my Baldwin reading has been from his earlier life.
 I will keep reading and this book has helped influence how I will understand Baldwin.